 Where to Eat in New Orleans, Louisiana

-New Orleans is a mecca for Creole, Cajun, and other fine dining.
+New Orleans is a mecca for Creole, Cajun and other fine dining.
 On a recent visit from Philadelphia with our two college age kids, we ate at many great places.
 These are a few.
 All are pricey but worth it, and require reservations.
+I’ve located the restaurants by neighborhood to make it easy to navigate.

 We felt like the only out-of-towners at Clancy’s, located in a converted house in the residential Uptown neighborhood.
 Skip the bread to save room for elegant, Creole-inspired food and appetizers, like the best gnocchi I’ve tasted.